Jackelele/ai-tools/README.md

 ## Images

 - [MidJourney](https://www.midjourney.com/app/feed/all/) - MidJourney is a customer journey mapping platform that helps businesses visualize and optimize their customer's journey.
 [FREE/PAID]
+- [DALL-E 2](https://openai.com/product/dall-e-2) - DALL-E is an AI-powered image generation program developed by OpenAI that can create high-quality, unique images from textual descriptions, ranging from animals and objects to scenes and abstract concepts.
+[FREE/PAID]

 ## Social Media